nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for PowerConnect.

-4. In the same folder, create a new folder named “images” and another folder named "student" and "parent" in the "images folder". eg student image and parent image.
+4. In the same folder, create a new folder named “images” and another folder named "student" and "parent" in the "images folder". e.g. student image and parent image.
 For the student image, it should be named `<STUDENT_NAME><CLASS><INDEX NUMBER>.png`.
 For the parent image, it should be named `<PARENT_NAME>.png`.
 More details [here.](#images)

 5. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PowerConnect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>